Algorithm Selection with Zero Domain Knowledge via Text Embeddings: Results

 \subsection{Ablation Study}

 We conduct an ablation study on SAT12-ALL to characterize the contribution of each design choice.
 We use the standard configuration ($k{=}10$, Manhattan distance, inverse-distance weighting, line shuffle) and vary the setting of one dimension at a time.
-Table~\ref{tab:ablation} summarizes the results.
+The results are summarized in Table~\ref{tab:ablation}.

-Inverse-distance weighting has the greatest impact on results: switching to uniform weighting reduces PAR10 from 1156 to 1540 ($+33$\%).
+Inverse-distance weighting has the greatest impact on the results: switching to uniform weighting reduces PAR10 from 1156 to 1540 ($+33$\%).
 Line shuffling is the second most important factor: the raw file order yields 1287 versus 1156 for the shuffled order ($+11$\%).
 Manhattan distance has a smaller but consistent advantage over cosine (1195 vs.\ 1156, $+3.4$\%).
 The naive baseline (raw text, cosine distance, uniform weighting) reaches only 1670, confirming that each design choice contributes.

-Varying $k$ shows that $k{=}5$ is optimal on SAT12-ALL (1088), while $k{=}10$ works well as a cross-domain default.
-With two-seed voting and $k{=}5$, the PAR10 improves to 1002, matching the RF baseline (1010).
+Varying $k$ shows that $k{=}5$ is slightly better than $k{=}10$ on SAT12-ALL (1088 at the fixed seed 42).
+But $k{=}10$ works well across all domains, so we adopt it throughout to avoid per-scenario $k$ tuning.

 To test whether pretrained embeddings are necessary, we replace them with TF-IDF character $n$-gram features of the same dimensionality (3072) and apply the same $k$-NN selector.
 The best TF-IDF variant achieves 1524 on SAT12-ALL.
 This is better than SBS (3066) but substantially worse than Gemini embeddings (1156).
-This gap suggests that pretrained representations capture information beyond what surface-level text statistics alone provide, though differences in feature-space geometry may also contribute.
+This gap suggests that pretrained representations capture information beyond what surface-level text statistics alone provide; differences in feature-space geometry may also contribute.

 To verify that these choices generalize, we repeat the key ablation dimensions on three additional scenarios (Table~\ref{tab:cross-ablation}).
 Inverse-distance weighting remains important on QBF-2016 but has a negligible impact on ASP-POTASSCO and CSP-MZN-2013.
 Manhattan and cosine yield nearly identical results on all three scenarios.
 The standard configuration transfers without modification.